notoriou1pig/KFS/Readme.md

 ### You must:
 + Write a Makefile with the following rules:
   	all: compile the kernel and the generate the ELF file.
 	boot: boot the kernel using Qemu or Bochs.
 	debug: boot the kernel and attach a gdb on it.

-+Write a function void printk(const char *msg) which prints on the framebuffer and on the serial port with the following line protocol:
++ Write a function void printk(const char *msg) which prints on the framebuffer and on the serial port with the following line protocol:
       38400 bauds
       8 bits per word
       No parity check